 Our firm has three main office locations in Calgary, Edmonton, and Vancouver.
 The primary departments in Edmonton are Litigation, Business and Municipal.
 In Calgary, our primary departments are Litigation and Municipal; and Vancouver’s primary department is Litigation.
 These departments are merely a starting point.
 Within each department, our firm is sub-divided into practice areas and resulting practice groups (i.e. teams of lawyers, paralegals and support staff) within which is a wealth of diversity and specialities that often overlap.

 The larger or more dynamic practice areas include the following:

 Insurance Defence, including personal injury, product liability, errors and omissions, construction liability, property and fire, municipal liability, school liability, director and officer liability, environmental liability, business interruption, premises liability, coverage and bad faith, life/health/disability, sexual harassment and abuse, and transportation and inland marine;

 General Litigation, including environmental, construction, constitutional, commercial, municipal, school, intellectual property, environmental, and labour and employment.
 This non-insurance litigation practice will continue to be one of the major growth areas of the firm;

 Municipal Law, including legislative drafting and interpretation, advising municipal councils, municipal governance, real and chattel property acquisition and disposition, planning, zoning and development matters, annexation and amalgamation, contract preparation and interpretation, public liability matters, taxation, and electrical and gas regulatory work.
 On occasion, the firm is retained to undertake municipal-based bylaw prosecutions and to give counsel in inter-governmental and jurisdictional dispute matters.
-Our firm is also becoming progressively more involved in environmental, health, Aboriginal, and privacy and access to information law;
+Our firm is also becoming progressively more involved in environmental, health, Aboriginal and Indigenous law, and privacy and access to information law;

 Administrative Law, consisting of all aspects of administrative law in Alberta and neighbouring jurisdictions.
 We act for or appear before virtually every form of administrative tribunal in Alberta.
 This practice may continue through the courts upon appeals and other forms of judicial review, and therefore represents a significant appellate practice throughout all appeal court levels in Alberta and Canada;